A complete guide to Freshdesk skill based routing in 2026

 Once your skills are defined, it’s time to tell Freshdesk who can do what.
 You have to assign these skills to each of your agents, which can be done from the skill page, the main agent list, or an individual agent's profile.

-For every single agent, you have to manually drag and drop their skills into a priority order.
+For every single agent, you can drag and drop their skills into a priority order.
 This tells the system how to assign tickets when multiple agents have the same skill.
 If an agent’s top skill is "Damaged Product," they’ll get first dibs on those tickets over any "Order Tracking" tickets that are also in the queue.

 Step 3: Enable skill based routing in groups